claudyus/share/README.md

 share
 =====

 An internal web app for sharing files using dropzone.js.
 There are no limits on file size and no user authentication.
 Files are never cleaned up.
-There's also no error checking.